 - Transform music-therapy into a complementary therapy to the traditional interdisciplinary medical treatments and make it sustainable inside the Unité des soins intensifs pédiatriques des HUG.

-- 53 children with congenital heart diseases or suffering from cardiovascular diseases, ages 18 months-13 years, primarily coming from Africa and participating to the program “Voyage vers la vie”, led by Fondation Terre des hommes;
+- 84 children with congenital heart diseases or suffering from cardiovascular diseases, ages 11 months-16 years, primarily coming from Africa and participating to the program “Voyage vers la vie”, led by Fondation Terre des hommes;

-- 18 children in long-term care at HUG, and suffering from serious and degenerative pathologies.
+- 71 children (aged 26 weeks-16 years) in long-term care at HUG, and suffering from serious and degenerative pathologies;

-Between April-December 2019, the project, with Alta Mane support, foresaw 324 effective music-therapy sessions (for a total of 317 hours) tailored to the needs, abilities and socio-cultural specificity of the young patients.
-During this period, the sessions reached 18 children in long-term care at HUG and suffering from degenerative pathologies, and 53 children with congenital heart diseases or suffering from cardiovascular illnesses participating to the program “Voyage vers la vie” led by Fondation Terre des hommes.
+Between April 2019 and January 2021, the support from Alta Mane allowed the launch of the music therapy project pilot phase in the pediatric intensive care, the general pediatric (B1 and B2), the pediatric surgery and neonatal wards of the HUG in Geneva.
+During the period April 2019-May 2020 (12 months) and the period November 2020-January 2021 (3 months), 575 effective music-therapy sessions (for a total of 568 hours) tailored to the needs, abilities and socio-cultural specificity of the young patients, have taken place and reached 71 children in long-term care at HUG and suffering from degenerative pathologies, 1 premature baby in the neonatal ward, and 84 children with congenital heart diseases or suffering from cardiovascular illnesses participating to the program “Voyage vers la vie” led by Fondation Terre des hommes.
 In parallel, several interdisciplinary meetings (1 hour per week) took place intended to the medical and nursing staff.
 These meetings allowed the music-therapist to adapt his sessions to the evolution of the clinical picture of the young patients as well as permitted the medical staff to adjust the medical care to the variations of stress and anxiety levels of the patients themselves.